hydrobricks/hydrobricks-doc/doc/processes.rst

 * ``J``: mean terrain slope [°], range [0, 90].
 Derived from terrain data; not a calibration parameter.
 Full name: ``surface_runoff:slope``.

-Use this formulation when the non-linear response of overland flow to slope is important.
 It is the original Socont parameterisation.

 Linear storage runoff (``outflow:linear``)